 Dr. Kaplan was formerly Department Head of Middleware and Software Technologies at the Panasonic Princeton Research Laboratory.
 Prior to Panasonic, he held faculty positions in computer science departments at Clemson University and Flinders University of South Australia.
 He holds a Ph.D. and M.S. in Computer Science from the University of Massachusetts Amherst and a B.S. in Computer Science from Duke University.

 Dr. Kaplan is an active volunteer in the IEEE.
-He serves on the Steering Committee for the IEEE Consumer Communications and Network Conference (IEEE CCNC).
-Starting in 2020, he will serve on the IEEE Conferences Committee and as the IEEE Standards Liaison to the IEEE Humanitarian Activities Committee.
+He currently serves on the Steering Committee for the IEEE Consumer Communications and Network Conference (IEEE CCNC).

 Dr. Kaplan is passionate about recovery and rebuilding efforts in Puerto Rico.
 During the summers of 2018 and 2019, he led teams of Princeton undergraduates teaching a version of COS 126 at the University of Puerto Rico Mayagüez and volunteering at rebuilding/recovery sites throughout the island.

 D. Braun, J.F.
 Buford, R.S.
 Fish, A.D.
 Gelman, A. Kaplan, R. Khandelwal, S.R.
 Narayanan, E. Shim, H. Yu.
 A Peer-to-Peer, Overlay Architecture for Ubiquitous Communications and Networking.
 IEEE Communications Magazine, December, 2008.